Co0kei/Coffee-Bot/README.md

 ## [Invite Me!](https://discord.com/oauth2/authorize?client_id=950765718209720360&permissions=8&scope=bot%20applications.commands)

 Disclaimer: Coffee Bot is a personal project that has not been designed to be run by others.
-Therefore, self-hosting is not recommended, and I do not other support for this.
+Therefore, self-hosting is not recommended, and I do not offer support for this.